Category : Overseas Customers

 The PLCs in each panel are in turn wired into a Schneider Electric touch screen central control interface.
 This is located on the front of the middle panel.
 All of the analogue sensor and transducer inputs are wired into this interface from around the plant.
 The underground process reservoir temperature sensor was found to be reading 4°C high, so an offset was put into the program.
 The digital outputs go from here to the various components around the plant.

 3 Way Valve

 One of these components is a 3 way valve on the plate heat exchanger.
 This valve regulates the percentage flow of water through the PHE, relative to the percentage of bypass to the chillers.
 In high load conditions, 100% of water is pumped through the PHE.
 With no load, 0% of water goes through the PHE with full bypass to the chillers.
 In a low load condition, the valve modulates at between 0% and 100%.
-All of these scenarios achieve a close control of 20°C in the underground process reservoir.
+All of these scenarios achieve a close control at 20°C in the underground process reservoir.

 Saudi Chiller Commissioning of Filtration Systems

 The chiller evaporators are protected by a ‘y’ strainer on each inlet.